kyegomez/swarms/README.md

 ### Running the Docker Container
 To run the Docker container, use the following command:

-`docker run --gpus all -p 4000:80 your-image-name`
+`docker run --gpus all -p 4000:80 swarms`

-Replace your-image-name with the name of your Docker image, and replace 4000:80 with your actual port mapping.
+Replace swarms with the name of your Docker image, and replace 4000:80 with your actual port mapping.
 The format is hostPort:containerPort.

 Now, your application should be running with CUDA support!